Bloggbild för: 17 Harmful Substances in Body Care Products to Avoid for Health and Environment (2024)

 The substances mentioned below are especially known for causing allergic reactions and skin irritation or releasing the carcinogenic substance formaldehyde: Methylchloroisothiazolinone, Methylisothiazolinone, 2-bromo-2-nitropropan-1,3-diol, diazolidinyl urea, DMDM hydantoin, imidazolidinyl urea, quaternium 15.

-These are also dangerous preservatives: p-Phenylenediamine (toxic hair coloring agent), Xylene, Toluene (solvent in nail polish among other things), Methyldibromo Glutaronitrille, Laurylpyridinium Chloride, Dichlorobenzyl Alcohol, Diazlidinyl Urea, Bromochlorophene, Chlorphenesin, Chlorothymol.
+These are also dangerous preservatives: p-Phenylenediamine (toxic hair dye ingredient), Xylene, Toluene (solvent in nail polish, among other things), Methyldibromo Glutaronitrile, Laurylpyridinium Chloride, Dichlorobenzyl Alcohol, Diazlidinyl Urea, Bromochlorophene, Chlorphenesin, Chlorothymol.

-More dangerous chemicals to avoid: Benzophenone 1, Benzophenone 3, Etylhexyl methoxycinnamate in sunscreens (read more about this here)
+More dangerous chemicals to avoid: Benzophenone 1, Benzophenone 3, Ethylhexyl methoxycinnamate in sunscreens.

-8. The Surfactants: Trideceth, Laureth, Ceteareth, Glycereth and Steareth
+8. Surfactants: Trideceth, Laureth, Ceteareth, Glycereth and Steareth

 9. Parabens: Butyl-, Methyl-, Ethyl-, Propyl-, Benzyl-

-Darby also says that human breasts today are exposed to a variety of environmental estrogenic insults.
+Darby also says that human breasts today are exposed to a variety of environmental estrogen contaminants.

-The Information Center for Environment and Health has classified Butylparaben, Propylparaben, and Isopropylparaben as "highly environmentally hazardous."
-They can also be named: Parahydroxybenzoic acid, Benzylparahydroxybenzoic acid, Methylparahydroxybenzoic acid, Ethylparahydroxybenzoic acid, Propylparahydroxybenzoic acid or Butylparahydroxybenzoic acid.
+The Information Center for Environment and Health has classified Butylparaben, Propylparaben and Isopropylparaben as "high environmental hazard."

 10. Aluminum

-Paraffin oils are derived from by-products of crude oil distillation.
-They are easy to handle and inexpensive, so unfortunately they are widely used.
-They often go by the names Mineral Oil, Paraffinum Liquidum, Vaseline, Paraffin, White mineral oil, Medical white oil, Oleum petrolen, Oleum vaselini, Paraffinum, Vaseline Oil, E 905, Paraffin Oil, Liquid paraffin.
+Paraffin oils are extracted from residual products during crude oil distillation.
+They are easy to handle and cheap, so unfortunately they are used extensively.
+They often go under the names Mineral Oil, Paraffinum Liquidum, Vaseline, Paraffin, White mineral oil, Medical white oil, Oleum petrolen, Oleum vaselini, Paraffinum, Vaseline Oil, E 905, Paraffin Oil, Liquid paraffin.

 12. Everything containing the words: PPG and PEG (polyethylene glycol)